-In forming an association and presenting it to the world for acceptance, for its uses and advantages, it is well, in the first inand advantages, it is well, in the first instance, to set prominently forth its distinguishing characteristics, that our designs may be rightly apprehended, our motives duly appreciated and our cause the more speedily advanced.
+and advantages, it is well, in the first instance, to set prominently forth its distinguishing characteristics, that our designs

+may be rightly apprehended, our motives

+duly appreciated and our cause the more

+speedily advanced.

 First, then, our society is of a religious character.
 It proposes for itself the religious field; the same field for inquiry and action as other associations known as religious societies.
+But now and here there gious societies.
 But, now and here, there is this distinguishing characteristic.
-The other religious societies of every age and country, we believe-but it is better that we confine ourselves for greater perspicuity to the Christian religion-the prevailing religion of our country-the Christian socieligion of our country-the Christian socie-ties do not claim that the leading features of their religion are the subject matters of of their religion are the subject matters of knowledge and of proof, as are other palpable scientific facts; but are all a matter of faith.
-If in any respect they assume to know, it is only that which they consider they know from their subjective experiences, feelings and fancies; or from their faith in what they call the inspired word of God-all incapable of proof to others.
-They believe in the fact of spirit existence, and sometimes they may assert that they know. sometimes they may assert that they know; but they do not assume that they know of any experimental process, as we know the even deny that there can be any such knowledge.
-While, however, they assume spirit existence they deny spirit communion with us while in the mortal life on earth; at least by any method within our control, so as to be available for the extension of religious knowledge.
-They even go so far as to deny such a thought, and assert that it is sacrilegious to think of it as a practical thing, and accordingly present all the barriers that they can against such a bold endeavor.
-Or, if it be admitted as possible, as in the Catholic church, such barriers are presented by the powerful priesthood there as to make the effort of no practical use to the common people.
+The other religious societies of every age and country, we believe-but it is better that we confine ourselves for greater perspicuity to the Christian religion-the prevailing religion of our country-the Christian scale. ligion of our country-the Christian socie-ties do n t claim that the leading features of their religion are the subject matters of knowledge and of proof, as are other palpa-ble scientific facts; but are all a matter of faith.
+If in any respect they assume to know, it is only that which they consider they know from their subjective experiences, feelings and fancies; or from their faith in what they call the inspired word of God, all incombile of proof technology.
+God -all incapable of proof to others.
+They believe in the fact of spirit existence, and sometimes they may assert that they know of but they do not assume that they know of any experimental process, as we know the commonly accepted facts of science.
+They even deny that there can be any such know-

+While, however, they assume spirit ex-istence they deny spirit communion with us while in the mortal life on earth; at least by any method within our control, so as to be available for the extension of religious knowledge.
+They even go so far as to deny legious to think of it as a practical thing. and accordingly present all the barriers that they can against such a bold endeavor.
+Or, if it be admitted as possible, as in the Catholic church, such barriers are present-ed by the powerful priesthood there as to make the effort of no practical use to the common people.
 They are put under the ban and doomed to penance if they seek it.
-On the other hand we deem spirit communion to be possible and practicable in the present tense, may, therefore, have knowledge of the conditions of spirit-life and their relations to us by information, experiences and observations; and knowledge to such an extent that we may put it in or-der under defined laws; may reflect upon and discuss them as a body of fixed facts and principles and denominate them the science and philosophy of Spiritualism.
-Or, if we must speak more carefully in that the ma-terials are yet in too crude a state, too illy tested, not sufficiently defined, then we say we have all the elements of such a science and philosophy, and it shall be our work to
+On the other hand we deem spirit com-munion to be possible and practicable in the present tense, may, therefore, have knowledge of the conditions of spirit-life and their relations to us by information, experiences and observations; and knowledge to such an extent that we may put it in order under defined laws; may reflect upon and discuss them as a body of fixed facts and principles and denominate them the science and philosophy of Spiritualism.
+Or, if we must speak more carefully in that the ma-terials are yet in too crude a state, too illy tested, not sufficiently defined, then we say we have all the elements of such a science and philosophy, and it shall be our work to perfect them.

-Now if it be true that we can so com-mune with the Spirit-world and discern the conditions of spirit-life by scientific knowledge, it is manifest that we have a great advantage against those who stand upon conjecture and faith alone-the same advantage that science has had and has against the myths of ignorance in every other department of human learning; the same engine of power for the discovery and application of new truths that we have in any other field of science.
+Now if it be true that we can so com mune with the Spirit-world and discern the conditions of spirit-life by scientific knowledge, it is manifest that we have a great advantage against those who stand upon conjecture and faith alone-the same advantage that science has had and has against the myths of ignorance in every other department of human learning; th same engine of power for the discovery and application of new truths that we have in any other field of science.